vsirotin/digital-treasure-chest/projects/log4ts/README.md

 logger.setLogLevel(0);
 ```

+However, you don't have to remember which parameter value corresponds to what.
+There are convenient functions for this purpose:
+- **setErrorLevel** - displays only errors.
+- **setDefaultLevel** - displays errors and warnings.
+- **setAllLevels** - displays all messages.
+- **setNoLogging** - disables all messages.

+These functions control the behavior of an individual logger.
+Static **LoggerFactory** functions with similar names (**setErrorLevelByAllLoggers, setDefaultLevelByAllLoggers, setAllLevelsByAllLoggers, setNoLoggingByAllLoggers**) perform the same settings, but for all loggers created to this point.

 Next, using text filters, you can dynamically switch the logging level in your classes.

 For example, the example below allows you to turn off logging for all loggers with 'com.example.my-project.M' in ID, also our defined above class: